 Resume education sample: Your schooling

 Factory workers usually need only a high school degree or the equivalent, but it’s important to include this in your resume’s education section.
 If you have any vocational training or certification, that also belongs here.
-And if your academic credentials are really noteworthy, such as if you received a stellar grape point average, you can also say so here.
+And if your academic credentials are really noteworthy, such as if you received a stellar grade point average, you can also say so here.
 The education section from our factory worker resume sample can give you an idea of how to format this section.

 High School Diploma, Twin Falls High School, Twin Falls